DCC-EX/dcc-ex.github.io/docs/under-development/microcontrollers.rst

 - Whilst the I/O pins are 5v-tolerant for digital IO, for the moment we recommend using 3v3 friendly Arduino R3 spec shields where you can.
 - The analog pins are NOT 5v-tolerant and accept a maximum of 3v3.
 We recommend using the genuine Ardiuno Motor Shield R3 revision (and only the R3!) for the moment.
 Instructions for modifying the earlier R2 version and the Deek Robot Motor Shield will follow in due course.
 - By default the Rx/Tx Arduino pins (D0/D1) are NOT connected to any of the NUCLEO's pins.
-There are jumpers underneath to connect them to Serial2, but this isn't recommended (see steps for serial connection below)
+There are jumpers underneath to connect them to Serial2, but this isn't recommended (see steps for serial connections below)
 - The Morpho pins extend both above AND below the Nucleo-64 series boards!
 Please be very wary of shorting any of these pins, especially those that protrude below.
 We recommend mounting 10mm M3 screw hex standoffs into the 3 mounting holes on the main PCB for your safety.
 See pic here:

 .. image:: /_static/images/nucleo/nucleo-f411re-bottom-spacers.png